+ye and

-15. V.I.
-Pavlov : The Indian Capitalist Class : A
+15. V.L.
+Pavlov : The Indian Capitalist Class A Historical Study.

-16. Ayodhya Sing Historical Study.

-17. : Bharat ka Mukti Sangram (Hindi
+16. Ayodhya Singh : Bharat ka Mukti Sangram (Hindi).

-17. T. Raychaudhury (ed.) : Indian Economy in the 19th Century: A Symposium.
+17. T. Raychaudhury (ed.):

+tury : A Symposium.

-18. Francis Hutchins : Illusion of Permanence .
+18. Francis Hutchins Illusion of Permanence.

 19. V.V.
-Balabushevich and A.M.
-Dyakov (ed.) : Contemporary History of India
+Balabhusevich and: Contemporary History of India.

+A.M.
+Dyakov (ed.)
+P HAVE A MARKET THE STATE OF TH

 20. R.L.
-Shukla (ed.) : Adhunik Bharat ka Itihas (Hindi Delhi University Publication
+Shukla)ed.)
+Adhunik Bharat ka Itihas (Hindi).

+Delhi University Publication.

 21. S.R.
-Mehrotra : The Emergence of the Indian National Congress
+Mehrotra : The Emergence of the Indian

+National Congress.

 22. S.N.
-Sen : Eighteen-fifty-seven
+Sen : Eighteen-fifty seven.

-23. Bisheshwar Prasad : Foundation of India's Foreign Policy, 2 Vols.
+23. Bisheshwar Prasad : Foundation of India's Foreign

+Policy, 2 Vols.

 24. B.B.
 Mishra : The Indian Middle Classes.

-25. Dadabhai Naoroji : Poverty and Un-British Rule in
+25. Dadabhai Naroji : Poverty and Un-British Rule in

+India.

 26. B.R.
 Nanda : Gokhale

-27. Stanley Wolpert

-28. : Tilak and Gokhale
+27. Stanley Wolpert : Tilak and Gokhle.

-M.K.
-Gandhi : My Experiments with Truth
+28. M.K.
+Gandhi : My Experiments with Truth.

 29. S.N.
-Banerjea : A Nation in Making
+Banerjee : A Nation in Making.

-30. Jawaharlal Nehru : An Autobiography
+30. Jawaharlal Nehru : An Autobiography.

 31. V.C.
-Joshi (ed.) : Rammohan Roy and the Process of Modernization in India.
+Joshi (ed.)
+Rammohan Roy and the Process

+THE STREET of Modernization in India.

-Course: Social Formations and Cultural Patterns of Ancient and Medieval World
+Course 8: Social Formations and Cultural Patterns of Ancient and Medievels World.

-- 1. The antiquity and emergence of men; Palacolithic and Mesolithic Ages. - 2.
+- 1. The antiquity and emergence of men; Palaeolithic and Mesolithic Ages. - 2.
 Neolithic and Bronze Ages; the beginning of agriculture; development and disintegration of slave societies in the ancient world; Mesopotamia and China. - 3.
 Religion and society in the ancient world, Egypt and China. - 4.
 Tribal movements in Europe and Central Asia, the Hittites, Phoenicians, Hyksos.

-- 5. Advent of iron; mercantile activity and growth of civilizations in the eastern Mediterranean (with special reference to Crete). - 6.
+- 5. Mercantile activity and growth of civilization in the eastern Mediterranean with special reference to Crete; Advent of Iron. - 6.
 Slave society in ancient Greece and Rome; agrarian economy; urbanization and trade; Athenean democracy: Culture in Greece and Rome. - 7.
-Birth of imperialism; the age of Caesar and Pax Romans; the Birth of Christianity. - 8.
-Beginnings of Feudalism; crisies of slave mode of production; Germanic hordes; interaction between Germanic tribes and Roman Empire. - 9.
-Tribal movements in East and Central Asia (C. 3rd Century B.C. to C. 1st Century A.D.). - 10.
-Rise of Islam. - (a) Arab World in the 7th Century A.D. - (b) Development of Arab Policy; Millat, the Umayyids and the Abbasides. - (c) Economic developments; agrarian relations in the conquered non-Arab States; trade, trade routes and urban centres. - (d) Emergence of new ruling class: the position of the non-Arab peoples. - (e) Collapse of central authority and the emergence of Sultanates (with special reference to the Bayids, Seljuks, Ghaznavides and Ghurids). - 11.
-Feudalism (European): - (a) Different phases; (i) early phase (9th-12th centuries), (ii) 13th century, and (iii) 14-15th centuries. - (b) Towns and trade: character of urbanization. - (c) Organization of production. - (d) Feudal culture. - 12.
-State and religion in early medieval Europe: Holy Roman Empire. - 13.
-The beginnings of European expansion; conflict between Christendom and Islam; the Crusades. - 14.
-Renaissance in Italy.
+Birth of imperialism; the age of Caesar and Pax Romana; the Birth of Christianity. - 8.
+Beginnings of Feudalism; crisis of slave mode of production; Garnagic hordes; interaction between Germanic tribes and man Empire. - 9. ,ribal movements in East and Central Asia (C. 3rd Century B.C. to C. 1st Century A.D.). - 10.
+Rise of Islam. - (a) Arab World in the 7th Century A.D. - Development of Arab Policy; Millat, the Ummayyids and the Abbasides. - (c) Economic developments; agrarian relations in the eonquered non-Arab States; trade, trade routes and urban centres. - (d) Emergence of new ruling class: the position of the non-Arab peoples. - (e) Collapse of central authority and the emergence of Sultanates (with special reference to the Bayids, Seljuks, Ghaznavides and Ghurids).

+Feudalism (European):

+- (a) Different phases; (i) early phase (9th-12th centuries), - (ii) 13th century, and (iii) 14-15th centuries. - (b) Towns and trade: character of urbanization. - (c) Organization of production. - (d) Feudal culture.

+State and religion in early medieval Europe: Holy Roman Empire.

+The beginnings of European expansion; conflict between Christendom and Islam; the Crusades.

-15. Developments of Technology, Europe, Arab World and China.
+- 14. Renaissance in Italy. - Developments of Technology, Europe, Arab World and China 15.